 Review of the Performance-based Research Fund

-The Performance-based Research Fund (PBRF) assesses the research performance of degree-granting tertiary education organisations in New Zealand and allocates funding based on research performance.
+The Performance-Based Research Fund (PBRF) is designed to encourage and reward excellent research in New Zealand’s degree granting organisations and allocate funding based on research performance.

-Find out more about the operation of the PBRF on the Tertiary Education Commission website (external link) .
+Find out more about the operation of the PBRF on the Tertiary Education Commission website.

-This periodic review of the PBRF will examine the ways that the government can continue to support research excellence by improving the effectiveness and efficiency of PBRF settings and ensuring that it delivers solid outcomes for learners, businesses, communities and New Zealand as a whole.
+This periodic review of the PBRF will examine the ways Government can continue to support research excellence by improving the effectiveness and efficiency of PBRF settings and ensuring it delivers solid outcomes for learners, businesses, communities and New Zealand as a whole.

-During 2012/2013 we reviewed the PBRF in collaboration with the Ministry of Business, Innovation and Employment and the Tertiary Education Commission.
+During 2012/2013 the PBRF was reviewed in collaboration with the Ministry of Business, Innovation and Employment and the Tertiary Education Commission.
 The review highlighted areas that could be changed to increase the fund’s efficiency and effectiveness.

 In March 2014, the Government agreed to make changes to the PBRF to: